NextronSystems/analysis-cockpit-manual/upgrade/cluster.rst

       - For disaster recovery
     * - Analysis Cockpit running version 3.8.10
       - Prerequisite for the Major Upgrade
+    * - Newest ``asgard-updater`` is installed
+      - This performs the update and should be in the newest version
     * - Cluster status is "green"
       - We don't want to upgrade a non functional cluster
     * - Connection to our update servers